North Coast railway line, New South Wales: History

 The first North Coast railway was opened between Murwillumbah, Byron Bay and Lismore in 1894 and extended to Casino in 1903 and Grafton in 1905.
 A branch line was built to Kyogle in 1910, it was extended to South Brisbane in 1930.

 The line was built between 1905 and 1932, and when completed, bypassed the Main North line and provided a quicker route up the eastern seaboard.
 The development of the line was hampered by the many large rivers that flow through the North Coast.
 The line also features the Cougal Spiral, which is one of only two spirals in New South Wales.

 A railway was built from Maitland to Paterson and Dungog in 1911.
-It was extended to Gloucester and Taree in 1913 and to Wauchope, Kempsey, Coffs Harbour and from Glenreagh to South Grafton (now Grafton station) in 1915.
+It was extended to Gloucester and Taree in 1913 and to Wauchope, Kempsey and Coffs Harbour and from Glenreagh to South Grafton (now Grafton station) in 1915.
 The gap between Coffs Harbour and Glenreagh, which contains five tunnels, was completed in 1922.

 The Clarence River was the most difficult river to cross and it was not crossed until 1932.
 In the meantime, services were connected by rail ferry that carried the carriages across the river.
 The opening of the Grafton Bridge in 1932 completed the Sydney – Brisbane line as the first standard gauge inter-capital link.

 The completion of the Sydney–Brisbane link saw the Casino–Murwillumbah line become a branch line.
 In 1930 a branch line had been added to Ballina but this closed in 1949.
 The Murwillumbah branch closed in 2004.

 A picturesque branch was opened from Glenreagh to Dorrigo in 1924, but was difficult to maintain due to the steep terrain and high rainfall and it was closed in 1972 after a washaway.
 The Glenreagh to Ulong section is proposed for reopening as a heritage tourist railway by the Glenreagh Mountain Railway.
 The Dorrigo Steam Railway & Museum is also being set up in Dorrigo as a museum and working exhibit.

 Passenger services

 Current services

-NSW TrainLink operates three daily XPT services from Sydney terminating at Grafton, Casino and Brisbane.
+NSW TrainLink operates three daily XPT services from Sydney terminating at Grafton, Casino and Brisbane and thirty-one weekly services from Newcastle terminating at Dungog.